ffund/ml-notebooks/notebooks/2-linear-regression-deep-dive.md

 Interpreting MSE and R2:

-* MSE shows us the variance of the data around the regression line.
+* MSE shows us the variance of the data around the regression line (for data with this specific type of "noise").
 * MSE is a measure of the model error, not relative to any baseline.
 We can use it to compare different models on the same dataset (but not on different datasets).
 * R2 tells us what fraction of the variance in the data is "explained" by the regression line.
 * R2 is a measure relative to the "prediction by mean" baseline.
-(Note that if "prediction by mean" is already good, even a closely fitting regression line will not have a high R2.)
+(Note that if "prediction by mean" is already good, even a well fitting regression line will not have a high R2.)
 * Prediction by mean is the same thing as prediction by a line with

 $$w_0 = \overline{y}, w_1 = 0$$